 Polygon provides low-cost, high-speed transactions, supporting scalable dApps and an improved user experience on Ethereum.
 It is compatible with various wallets and Ethereum applications, making it highly accessible.

 Polygon is valued for its ability to scale Ethereum dApps and reduce transaction costs, making it a prominent Layer-2 solution.
-While volatile, MATIC’s utility in DeFi, gaming, and NFTs has made it attractive within the crypto space.
+While volatile, POL’s utility in DeFi, gaming, and NFTs has made it attractive within the crypto space.